732911129/samples/strikingly-hangman/README.md

 ## improvement ideas

+- A measure of how it splits the set.
+Yes we take the number of different arrangements for a letter.
+Yet what if we also score them by how many different words correspond to those arrangements.
+The size of the subset that letter is involved in could also be part of the scoring.
+Or the entropy of the distribution of that subset ( as in, sum of the product of probabilities and their log of each of the arrangements ).
+- Also a measure that says how many guesses we have left.
+- I know there is some way of doing this like an optimization function.
+Like linear optimization.
+Given these splitting powers, and the number of guesses remaining we can find an optimum next guess.
+We can score it somehow.

+## improvement ideas

 - As well as the letter that maximally splits the set, it would also work to consider letters by their frquency.
 Since ther are a limited number of guesses available.
 - It will likely work to experiment ways to combine splitting power and commoness.